Institutional Biosafety Committee

 Institutional Biosafety Committee meeting schedule

-IBC meetings are held every other month in the Applied Research Facility (ARF) 213 conference room.
+IBC meetings are held every month via remote format (Zoom), as well as in-person at the Applied Research Facility, room 213.
 Researchers submitting a Memorandum of Understanding and Agreement (MOUA – aka.
-“Biological use protocol”) or MOUA amendment for review must provide the submittal at least 10 business day BEFORE the upcoming IBC meeting.
+“Biological use protocol”) or MOUA amendment for review must provide the submittal at least 10 business day before the upcoming IBC meeting.
 Protocols received after this deadline will be evaluated at the next scheduled IBC meeting.

 Please note that the date of an IBC meeting may change slightly if the need arises.
 The schedule of IBC meetings for the upcoming academic year will be posted at the beginning of each fall semester.